BrunoMoureau/XamarinTemplate/README.md

 I hope you will find some parts useful and learn something from them.

 ## Project structure
-Besides Xamarin.Forms projects, the solution contains some other ones:
  -  **Xamarin.Basics** : provides a set of interfaces and tools to use inside your app.
  -  **Xamarin.Abstractions** : contains some interfaces and objects.
  -  **Xamarin.Api** : contains HTTP calls to communicate with a backend server.